npkalala/AuExtension/README.md

   - Util
   - VoiceControl (Adjust Window PC Volume)

-# The Steps to use it
+# The 3 way to use it

   - 1. Git Clone the project and build the project.
 Then add the project to your reference.
   - 2. Download the related dll file and add them to your reference.